hasnasahinoglu/Java_notes/Java_basics/java_basics.md

 ```

-A variable should be initialised to be used it the code,  only declaring is not enough
+A variable should be initialised in some cases;
+Dara fields in a class do not have to be initialized, their default values will be set
+if they are not initialised.
+But a local variable in a method has to be initialised manually.

 Variable name should start with alphabet or _ or $